 “Sometimes surrender is the best option.”
 That is how Judge Raymond J. Dearie of the Eastern District of New York begins his opinion in Anjum v.
 J.C.
 Penney Co., Inc., before denying J.C.
 Penney’s motion to dismiss a putative Fair Labor Standards Act (FLSA) collective action based on the company’s offer to pay the claims of four named plaintiffs with offers of judgment under Federal Rule of Civil Procedure 68—a strategy often referred to as “picking off.”
 Even though the court rejected J.C.
 Penney’s picking off attempt in this case, the judge’s opinion in Anjum recognizes the validity of this tactic and provides some practical lessons for defense counsel looking to successfully pick off an FLSA collective in the Second Circuit.

-Jessica R. Perry, Managing Partner, Practice and Sector Alignment, is a member of Orrick’s senior leadership team.
-She also leads Orrick’s Litigation practices worldwide.
+Jessica R. Perry is Orrick’s Managing Partner for Clients and Brand and a member of Orrick’s senior leadership team.
 As an employment litigator, she represents tech, retail and financial industry leaders in their most significant class, collective, representative and multi-plaintiff actions.

 Jessica defends employers from discrimination and harassment claims on the basis of gender, race, religion, disability, age and other protected categories.
 She recently defeated class certification in cases alleging discrimination against women in technical roles for Microsoft and Twitter, earning her The American Lawyer’s "Litigator of the Week” award.
 She also won a complete defense verdict for Kleiner Perkins in the highly publicized gender discrimination and retaliation case Pao v.
 Kleiner Perkins, which the Daily Journal named the year’s ‘Top Verdict.’
 Her trial victories also include winning defense judgments in cases involving claims of religious discrimination, retaliation and wrongful termination.
 Jessica also specializes in pay equity matters, including in designing analyses and advising on compliance and risk mitigation.
 Clients interviewed by Chambers note, “She's very thorough and knows the details and procedure, without allowing anything to fall through the cracks."